romesh-jaya/movie-store-frontend-react/README.md

 firebase deploy --only hosting

 Note: MongoDB automatically goes to inactive state after a period of inactivity, and needs restarting manually.

+## Stripe payments

+There is an environment variable, namely VITE_REDIRECT_TO_STRIPE, via which we can choose either Stripe's builtin checkout page, or our own Checkout page.
+For more info, https://stripe.com/docs/checkout/quickstart.

 ## Available Scripts